 This project was shot in middle Georgia in mid February.
 The first items Steve ordered?
 Chemical hand warmers and toe warmers and had them shipped overnight.
-These were for the clients & crew as 80% of the job was shot outside (Ad clients always wait until the last moment to approve, then they want to shoot the next day!)
-As another photographer said "It is not rush... it's advertising".
+These were for the clients & crew as 80% of the job was shot outside (Ad clients frequently wait until the last moment to approve a job, then they want to shoot the next day!)
+As another photographer said to Steve, "It is not rush... it's advertising".

 This shot was to help our client tell their clients that they are there for them, even after hours.
-We met with the operator of a small municipal water company, asked them if we could shoot here, could they ask the police to block the road, could they have a police car with the blue lights going and 2 police personnel directing traffic.
+Around mid-day we met with the operator of a small municipal water company, asked them if we could shoot here, could they ask the police to block the road, could they have a police car with the blue lights going and 2 police officers directing traffic?
 The answer was yes to all of this.

-Originally Steve was going to shoot this with strobe but within minutes it started to rain.
+Originally Steve was going to shoot this with strobe but, within minutes after we started to set up, it started to rain.
 Rain and high voltage strobe packs do not mix and it's exceedingly dangerous.
 Another problem was time, Steve wanted the sky to still have light to add depth.
-This "Magic" time of day only lasts a very few minutes... like 10 minutes.
+This "Magic" time of day only lasts a very few minutes... like 10.

 He would be delighted to answer any questions you may have and there are no strings attached, just answers and suggestions.
 When working he is focused and funny, when not working he is funny.
 So if you have problems, ask Steve if he can help.